sbperceptron/neuralnet-notes/README.md

 A supervised deep learning algorithm will generally achieve acceptable performance with around 5000 labeled examples per category and will match or exceed human level performance when trained on a dataset containing at least 10 million data examples.

+though the current networks seem large from computational point of view, in fact are quite smaller than most of the primitive life forms like frogs.

+RNNs such as LSTM sequence model used to model relationship between sequences and other sequences rather than fixed inputs.

+Reinforcement learning for making autonomous systems learn to perform tasks by trial and error